Back to DWU AI Articles

 Trend Analysis

-• Multi-year trending is key: Is DSCR improving, stable, or deteriorating?
+Multi-year trending is key at compensatory airports: Is DSCR improving, stable, or deteriorating?
+(At residual airports with settlement/true-up, DSCR is predetermined by the rate formula.)

-• Stress Testing: Rate agencies model DSCR under reduced traffic scenarios (–5%, –10%, –15%) to assess margin for error.
+Stress Testing: Rating agencies model DSCR under reduced traffic scenarios (–5%, –10%, –15%) at compensatory airports to assess margin for error.

 C.2 All-in Coverage